Tesla

 Solar Energy—Net Metering

 Most states in the U.S. make net energy metering, or net metering, available to solar customers.
-Net metering typically allows solar customers to interconnect their solar energy systems to the utility grid and offset their utility electricity purchases by receiving a bill credit for excess energy generated by their solar energy system that is exported to the grid.
+Net metering typically allows solar customers to interconnect their energy generation systems to the utility grid and offset their utility electricity purchases by receiving a bill credit for excess energy generated by their energy generation system that is exported to the grid.
 In certain jurisdictions, regulators or utilities have reduced or eliminated the benefit available under net metering or have proposed to do so.

 Competition